buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A target that is closed by a common lock or that is blocked or barred becomes open, unlocked, or unbarred.
 If the object has multiple locks, only one of them is opened.

 If you choose a target that is held shut with Arcane Lock (or similar), perform a counterspell check between the two DCs.
-If Knock is more effective than Arcane Lock, then the closing spell is canceled; otherwise, Knock has had no effect.
+If Knock is more effective than Arcane Lock, then the closing spell is canceled; otherwise, Knock has no effect.

 When you cast this spell, a loud knock, audible from up to 90 meters away, emanates from the target object.